PLEASE SUPPORT W42ST

 A HPD spokesperson told W42ST: “As New York City’s frontline defense against unsafe housing conditions, HPD is pursuing enforcement action against many of the properties on this list.
 All New Yorkers deserve safe housing, and we will continue to use every tool in our arsenal to enforce the city’s housing maintenance code.
 We appreciate the Public Advocate and all of our partners who help hold the worst actors accountable.”

 In Hell’s Kitchen, accountability for repairs needed at 410 W46th Street is desperately needed.
 This month W42ST found open doors, windows and abandoned apartments which have allowed squatters to take root in the buildings hallways, stairwells and empty units.
-While the building is currently under litigation to be reclaimed by the city under the 7A housing program, the current ownership of Santana and Ignico is still at the helm.
+While the building is currently under litigation to be reclaimed by the city under the 7A housing program, the current ownership and management of Santana and Ignico is still at the helm.

 “In case after case, violation after unchecked violation, bad actors demonstrated an inability or an unwillingness to live up to their end of the bargain – and it’s past time to put in place meaningful reforms to not just call out these actions, but to put a stop to them,” Williams said.
 “This legislation is about preventing landlords from evading accountability and protecting their tenants from conditions which are physically unsafe or otherwise insecure.”